Table of contents

 To make sure your soft opening runs as smoothly as possible, we recommend the following tips:

-- Prep your staff: Before your event, talk your team through the soft-opening menu.
+- Prep your staff: Before your event, talk your servers through the soft-opening menu.
 Have them do a tasting so they can speak intelligently about your offerings.

 - Talk with your guests: Train your staff to chat with each table and thank your guests for being there.
 This gives you a chance to get honest feedback so you can make improvements before the grand opening.

 - Pay attention to customer service: Don’t expect guests to be more forgiving because it’s a soft opening.
 You only have one chance for a first impression, so make sure your customer service is on point.
 Take notes on anything that needs to be improved.

 - Limit the number of guests: Seat a number that your kitchen and staff can comfortably handle, so you can successfully execute your soft opening.